Caring for Your Oura Ring: Tips & Best Practices

 Battery & Charging

-We suggest doing your best to keep your ring’s battery between 30-80% on a daily basis.
+We suggest doing your best to keep your ring’s battery above 30%.
 To get started incorporating this new habit, we recommended keeping your charger on-hand and getting into a routine of charging your ring for a little bit each day.
 Consider charging your ring during periods of the day when you may traditionally take a brief break from wearing it for the sake of comfort or additional scratch protection—such as washing dishes, typing at your computer, showering, cooking, etc.